yoonhero/sig_archive/README.md

 1. Pointer Network: How to solve discrete-combinational problem? -> pointing the input
 2. Set2Set: **Orders Matteres** -> prove there is easy to learn order.
 3. Relational Network: The essence of intelligence is **connecting the dots**.(Steve Jobs?)

+## **Sem2 Week01**

+1. What is information? - concrete examples(message transportation, monty hall)
+2. Why information in AI? - Shannon N-gram Exp to Scaling Law Paper
+3. So why we should not wholly trust it - Integer Tokenization is Insane!